Create a custom HivePress extension

 parameter value to change the menu item position.
 The menu item will appear only if the current user follows any vendors.

-method - restricts the accepted HTTP method (e.g.
+method - restricts the accepted HTTP method (e.g. GET

-);rest - flag required for REST API routes.
+rest - flag required for REST API routes.

 The code above defines 2 REST API routes, both accept requests via the POST